Siddhatech/card-spm/README.md

 # AKCardSwift *by Autentikar*

-## version 1.4.4 :rocket:
+## version 1.4.5 :rocket:

 # Added
-* new bundleForLocalizableString property for custom strings.
+* new backgroundColorContainer property for custom color in containers.
-* you can add background image in principal screen